 Wow.
-Bite for bite, I honestly don’t think I can come up with an easier recipe than this one.
+Bite for bite, I honestly don’t think I can come up with an easier recipe than Slow Cooker Kalua Pig.
 All you need is a big pork roast, a few slices of bacon, Hawaiian Sea Salt, and PATIENCE!

 Here’s what I gathered to feed 8 people:

 - 5 pound Boston butt roast bone-in or out—it doesn’t matter)

 - 1½ tablespoons of Alaea Red Hawaiian Coarse Sea Salt (or ~1 tablespoon of Alaea Red Hawaiian Fine Sea Salt)